The

 The Sunshine swing has already turned up the heat with a fiery Indian Wells competition, but it is now time to switch course and head East to Florida for the Miami Open where the competition will continue to flourish.

-I continue to have my doubts on whether anyone can challenge the big two of Carlos Alcaraz and Jannik Sinner.
-I want to throw Novak Djokovic’s name into the hat but depending on how deep he goes in California could affect his final defence here.
+I continue to have my doubts about whether anyone can challenge the big two of Carlos Alcaraz and Jannik Sinner.
+I want to throw Novak Djokovic’s name into the hat, but depending on how deep he goes in California, it could affect his final defence here.

 Aside from those three, the competition could be a very tight one.
 I have a keen eye on Alex de Minaur and Felix Auger-Aliassime to go deep and continue their fine form this calendar year and will also offer a special mention to Daniil Medvedev.
 If the courts are fast, then he has a great chance of making an impact in this event.
 The faster courts could also open the door for more challengers.